I have adored ice cream and frozen yogurt since I was a little girl. I usually have a homemade cold creamy treat in my freezer on a regular basis.

 My banana frozen yogurt recipe is made with protein-rich organic Greek yogurt and it’s so easy to make and comes together in minutes in the blender.

 The hardest part is waiting for the yogurt to freeze in my ice cream maker.
 If you don’t have an ice cream maker you can still make this banana frozen yogurt by using frozen bananas.
 The texture will be like soft serve ice cream and can be enjoyed immediately.

 Greek yogurt is regular yogurt that has the whey (liquid) strained off.
 This straining process gives the yogurt more body, less lactose, lower carbohydrates, and higher protein content than regular yogurt.
 Yogurt with active cultures is a good source of probiotics which can contribute to a healthy digestive system.

-In this recipe I used Straus Family Creamery organic whole milk Greek yogurt.
-1 cup of their organic whole milk Greek yogurt has 19 grams of protein along with calcium, vitamin A, and iron.
-I like the flavor and texture of their whole milk yogurt but feel free to try the recipe with your favorite organic Greek yogurt or dairy-free yogurt if you don’t eat dairy.
+In this recipe I used organic whole milk Greek yogurt.
+1 cup of organic whole milk Greek yogurt has 19 grams of protein along with calcium, vitamin A, and iron.
+I like the flavor and texture of whole cow’s milk yogurt in this recipe but feel free to try the recipe with your favorite goat’s milk yogurt or dairy-free yogurt if you don’t eat dairy.

 Bananas are a very good source of potassium, vitamin B6, vitamin C, manganese, and fiber.
 One banana contains over 400 milligrams of potassium which is a key mineral for maintaining healthy blood pressure and cardiovascular health.